15 Things You Should Never Throw in the Recycling Bin

 CFLs, fluorescents, and other light bulbs contain mercury, so you can’t throw them in with the rest of your recyclables—or your trash can.
 In fact, it’s actually illegal in some states to put CFLs in your trash.
 Instead, they’ll need to go to a recycling center equipped to dispose of the toxic chemicals safely.
 Visit search.earth911.com to find out where drop-off locations are or when pickup services come to your area.
-Try these other 25 ways to reduce your carbon footprint.

 Don’t toss broken bakeware out with your jars.
 Because glass like Pyrex is treated to survive high temperatures, it also won’t melt down correctly with the rest of your glass.
 Wrap it up so broken glass can’t hurt sanitation handlers, then place the glass in your trash.

 Like Pyrex, glasses are treated with chemicals that help them withstand both hot and cold temperatures, meaning their melting point is higher.
 Because they won’t melt correctly with your typical glass jar, they mess up the recycling process for other types of glass.
 Wrap them in paper to contain any shards, then leave them in the trash.

 Unlike glass, ceramics can’t melt down to be recycled.
 But that doesn’t mean your old mugs need to sit in a landfill.
 If they’re still in good condition, donate them to a thrift store.
 There are other options if they’re chipped, though; they can be crushed down for concrete, gravel, and retaining walls, and more.
 Check search.earth911.com to see if there are any drop-off spots near you; some places that accept brick and concrete might also take ceramics off your hands.
 If not, some artists will take them for use in mosaics and other projects.
 Just don’t give away these things you should never donate to thrift stores.